 “Being a QMentor gives me the opportunity to think in a more focused way about my own work when I am guiding others, and also I like the feeling of helping people to achieve their goals.” - Michael Ezra, QMentor

-Please note: if you would like to become a QMentor, you must also attend an induction session and a launch evening, where you will meet with your mentee for the first time.
+Please note: if you would like to become a QMentor, you must also attend an induction webinar and a launch evening, where you will meet with your mentee for the first time.

-We are currently recruiting volunteers for our next round of QMentoring, which takes place from October 2017 to April 2018.
+We are currently recruiting volunteers for our next round of QMentoring, which takes place from June 2019.
 If you would like to join us, please contact Louisa Chastney, QMentoring Coordinator, on 020 7882 3690 or email firstname.lastname@example.org